-ALLi Advisors are publishing and author-publishing experts who offer trusted advice to our members.
+ALLi Advisors are publishing and self-publishing experts who offer trusted advice to our members.

 “Self-publishing is for those with entrepreneurial spirit.”